PBPospisil/nhlDataAnalysisProject/README.md

 Download the Kaggle Dataset here: [NHL Game Data](https://www.kaggle.com/martinellis/nhl-game-data)

 ## Predicting Win Percentage
+Another goal of this project was to investigate the power of certain indicators to predict win percentage and to illustrate strength of prediction using the developed graphing object library.
 ### Goals Against Average as a predictor
 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/60749022-4dec2600-9f51-11e9-9166-b688f69e0bd6.png' alt='gaa-sv%' width='600'/>